cnsuhao/wortserchilo/guide_en.md

 With The Somewhat Fast Dictionary you can point your cursor at a word, press alt + x and maybe get a definition of the word you were pointing at.
 Alternatively you can copy the word into the clipboard and press alt + c, which gives the definition without doing the unreliable OCR step.
-The Somewhat Fast Dictionary should work with most languages, although it will most probably not work as well with less common scripts as with Latin.
+The Somewhat Fast Dictionary should work with most languages, although it will most probably not work as well with non-Latin scripts.
 It was not designed to work with handwriting and is much less likely to work on text that's distorted by perspective.

 This is an OCR dictionary, which means it tries to read text from images and screenshots.
 OCR results